rafael-santiago/macgonuts/doc/MANUAL.md

 > --alice-addr=192.30.70.11 --bob-addr=192.30.70.12
 ```

-After that all the two talked each other begun be displayed at Eve's screen.
+After that, all what the two talked each other begun be displayed at Eve's screen.
 Bang!

-Nevertheless, in thruth, Eve was not the villain here, she was a sysadmin seeking to catch network abuses done by
+Nevertheless, in thruth, Eve was not the villain here, she was a ``sysadmin`` seeking to catch network abuses done by
 Alice and Bob.
-So Eve decided to log all them traffic to use it later as proofs:
+So, Eve decided to log all them traffic to use it later as proofs:

 ```
 eve-the-sysadmin-with-lasers@FarEastForTheTrees:~# macgonuts eavesdrop --lo-iface=eth1 \
 > --alice-addr=192.30.70.11 --bob-addr=192.30.70.12 --file=log-them-tender-log-them-switch.log
 ```

-Now everything that would be dumped to screen was dumped to the indicated file path by her.
+Now everything that would be dumped to screen was dumped to the indicated file path (if the file already existed
+it will be appended to it).

-Anyway, Eve want's to inspect more deeply those content with another tools later.
+Anyway, Eve want's to inspect more deeply the packet contents with other tools of her choice.
 So Eve decided
-to log all connection by using ``pcap`` format.
-Well understood through so many traffic analyzing tools:
+to log all traffic by using ``pcap`` format, a format well understood through so many traffic analyzing tools:

 ```
 eve-the-sysadmin-with-lasers@Tender:~# macgonuts eavesdrop --lo-iface=eth1 \